 The Memorial has limited accessibility.
-The only restrooms in the Memorial itself are at the base of the Memorial and they are fully accessible.
-Thus plan ascent to the observation deck with this in mind.
+While there are restrooms in the base of the Memorial, only the restrooms in the Visitor Center are fully-accessible.
+Plan your ascent to the observation deck with this in mind.
 The Memorial itself is not fully accessible.
 Visitors must climb approximately 5 steps to get on Lower Plaza and approximately another dozen steps to get to the Upper Plaza.
 From the Upper Plaza there are 37 narrow curving stone steps built inside the Memorial to get to the Lower Elevator Landing.
-In the summer there can be anywhere from a 5 minute wait to 45 minute wait to get to the elevator with a lot this time waiting on these stone steps.
+In the summer there can be anywhere from a 5 to 45 minute wait to get to the elevator with much of this time waiting on stone paving.
 There is a landing with a bench halfway to rest.
-If taking steps or long periods of standing are an issue for you we would encourage you to visit the fully accessible and climate controlled Visitor Center while the rest of your party visits the Memorial.
+If taking steps or long periods of standing are an issue for you, we would encourage you to visit the fully-accessible and climate controlled Visitor Center while the rest of your party visits the Memorial.